4th of July in Wisconsin: Top 10 Fireworks Displays

 Downtown Dells hosts one of the most spectacular displays in Wisconsin.
 Over 1,300 fireworks will be launched at this year’s Fireworks Extravaganza, making the gigantic display visible from just about anywhere within the city limits.
 If you’re heading downtown, be sure to find your spot before dusk to enjoy on-site refreshments and activities for the whole family!

 Shake the Lake, a free outdoor celebration along Madison's Lake Monona, features a marketplace for everything from produce to antiques to crafts, along with food and music.
 The show-stopping fireworks display is Wisconsin's largest.
-Other entertainment includes a performance by human cannonball David "The Bullet" Smith and an exhibition bout by local roller derby league the Mad Rollin' Dolls.
+Other entertainment includes a performance by human cannonball David "The Bullet" Smith.

 Milwaukee’s lakefront will be ablaze during the U.S. Bank Fireworks at the Lakefront at Veterans Park.
 Pack some snacks, a blanket and a lawn chair or two and come to Milwaukee for one of the most popular Fourth of July fireworks shows.
 Words of wisdom – come early for a prime spot and enjoy the Fireworks Kite Festival before the show.